National smart metering program (Iran): Functionality

-The target of FAHAM is decreasing electricity loss at least 1% per year and 14% decrease in overall network loss by 2015.
-FAHAM transforms the meter from a simple measuring and counting device, to one element of an integrated system of hardware, software and people that can be used to better manage the electric service which customers find essential to their lives.

-FAHAM is not simply a tool to capture customer consumption of energy, but hardware and software architecture capable of capturing real-time consumption, demand, voltage, current and other information.
+FAHAM transforms the meter from a simple measuring and counting device, to one element of an integrated system of hardware, software and people that can be used to better manage the electric service.
+FAHAM entails hardware and software architecture capable of capturing real-time consumption, demand, voltage, current and other information.
 Data can be provided at the customer level and for other enterprise level systems either on a scheduled basis or on demand.
 FAHAM will communicate this data to a central location, sorting and analyzing it for a variety of purposes such as customer billing, outage response, system loading conditions and demand side management.
 FAHAM as a two-way communication network, will also send this information to other systems, customers and third parties, as well as send information back through the network and meters to capture additional data, control equipment and update the configuration and software of equipments.

-FAHAM has some social and environmental major benefits for distribution system, customers and external parties, including below items: